Kelud: 1990 eruption

 A strong and explosive eruption on early February 1990 produced a seven-kilometer-high column of tephra, heavy tephra falls and several pyroclastic flows.
 More than thirty people were killed.
 Workers continued to construct the Ampera Tunnel despite the still-hot (90–400 C) pyroclastic flow deposits which reached as high as 25 m and buried the tunnel's mouth.
+This eruption killed over 300 monkeys in the surrounding forest.

 2007 eruption

-On 16 October 2007, Indonesian authorities ordered the evacuation of 30,000 residents living near Kelud, after scientists placed the volcano on the highest alert level, meaning that they expected an imminent eruption.
+On 16 October, Indonesian authorities ordered the evacuation of 30,000 residents living near Kelud, after scientists placed the volcano on the highest alert level, meaning that they expected an imminent eruption.

-Kelud erupted at about 3 p.m. local time on Saturday, 3 November 2007.
+Kelud erupted at about 3 p.m. local time on 3 November.
 The eruption was confirmed by the Indonesian government's Centre for Vulcanology and Geological Hazard Mitigation.
 Although no visual confirmation was possible when the eruption began because the volcano's peak was shrouded by clouds, Indonesian government volcanologists said seismic readings showed an eruption was under way.
 More than 350,000 people lived within 10 km of the volcano.
 Surabaya, Indonesia's third-largest urban area and home to one of the country's busiest airports, is 90 km to the northwest.
-Although local inhabitants were ordered to leave their homes in mid-October, many either did not evacuate or returned in the interim.
+Although residents were ordered to leave their homes in mid-October, many either did not evacuate or returned in the interim.
 Many villagers were reported fleeing the area in panic after reports of the eruption.
-But by early Saturday evening, Indonesian officials said the eruption that day had not been very large at all.
+But by early evening, Indonesian officials said the eruption that day had not been very large at all.
 Seismological equipment near the volcano's crater was still operating, and scientists said that indicated a small eruption at best.

-However, early Sunday morning, 4 November, Mount Kelud spewed ash 500 m into the air, indicating a full eruption was taking place.
+However, on the early morning of 4 November, Mount Kelud spewed ash 500 m into the air, indicating a full eruption was taking place.
 "The eruption isn't over," Saut Simatupang, head of Indonesian Volcanology and Geological Hazard Mitigation Agency, said.
 Seismologists monitoring the crater said surface temperatures in Mount Kelud's crater lake rose on 4 November to 60.7 C from 43.9 C on 3 November.
 At a depth of 15 m, the temperature jumped to 66.1 C on 4 November from 45.9 C on 3 November.
 The extreme heat created a cloud of steam and smoke 488 m high.